Masood899/Deforestation_project/README.md

 # Deforestation_project
-this is the project where we take data from the images of the forests, before and after, and tell how bad the deforestation in that area is
+this is the project where we take data from the images of the forests, before and after, and tell how bad the deforestation in that area is over a period of 20 years.
+Also we have a chatbot,where you can ask anything about the deforestation